migsrra/imagetextrecognizer/README.md

 # Image Text Recognizer CRNN Machine Learning Model

 What you'll find in this repository:
 - Complete source code for our data gathering and cleaning, baseline model (EasyOCR) testing, our model, training code and results, and more!
+All via a Jupyter Notebook (individual Python files coming soon).
 - A report the team made upon completion of the project

 Status: